Applying store credit (legacy)

 value that's true

-, thereby indicating that it's saved to the customer's record, then the sequence doesn't matter.
+, thereby indicating that it's saved to the record, then the sequence doesn't matter.
 In other words, your workflow can create store credit before or after attaching a primary source to the checkout.

-If a checkout's only sources[]
+If a only sources[]

 has a type